-The U.S. has more than 1,200 MPAs covering more than 3.2 million square kilometers or 26% of U.S. waters
+The U.S. has more than 1,200 MPAs covering more than 3.2 million square kilometers or 26% of U.S. waters.
+Most of this MPA area (23% of US waters) prohibits commercial fishing.

-NO TAKE

-13% of all U.S. waters are in no take MPAs that prohibit all extractive uses (fishing, mining, etc) to provide the highest level of protection to marine life
+NO TAKE About 3% of all U.S. waters are in no take MPAs that prohibit all extractive uses (fishing, mining, etc) to provide the highest level of protection to marine life.